 Docker Swarm vs Kubernetes: similarities and differences

 So far, we have discussed the pros and cons of each platform in general.
 Now, let’s analyze their key differences and similarities.
-We will compare the two platforms in terms of their setup requirements, app deployment capabilities, availability and scaling, monitoring features, security, and load balancing.
+For both tools, we will compare setup requirements, app deployment capabilities, availability and scaling, monitoring features, security, and load balancing.

 Installation, configuration, and learning curve

 Docker Swarm is simple to install compared to Kubernetes, and instances are usually consistent across the OS.
+It is easier to learn than Kubernetes, and works with the existing CLI.
 Configuring a cluster in Docker Swarm is easier than configuring Kubernetes.
-It is easy to learn compared to its counterpart and works with the existing CLI.

-Compared to Docker Swarm, Kubernetes has a more complex installation and requires manual effort.
+Compared to Docker Swarm, Kubernetes has a more complex installation and requires more manual effort.
 The installation instructions can differ for each OS.
-It is challenging to learn and has a separate CLI tool.
+Developers can find it challenging to learn, the they must get up to speed using a separate CLI tool.

 Application deployment